AhmedSaadallah15/GymManagmentSystem/README.md

 - Create & manage gym members
 - Assign memberships to members
-- Prevent multiple active memberships for the same member
+- Prevent multiple active memberships for the same member The system allows assigning a membership plan to each member.
+### There are four available plans:
+ -Basic
+ -Standard
+ -Premium
+ -Annual
+Each plan has its own duration and benefits, and a member can only have one active membership at a time.

 ###  Memberships
 - Assign plans with duration